 When we talk about trying to grow our faith, we rarely talk about a refining fire.
 We imagine, instead, that a few minor changes in our life will help us become the people we think God wants us to be.
 Yet there will be moments in our life when the foundations of our world will break.
 There will be times when our expectations for God will be unmet.
 There will be moments when we will wonder if the God we grew up with is the God who is with us now.
 There will be times when we will feel as if we are being melted into something we don’t want to be.
 And it’s at those moments when we see how Jesus is already standing there with us, in the fire.
 We are precious to Jesus.
 We are worth God’s love.
 And when we feel as if our world is burning up, he will be beside us, helping us become something brand new.

-Each week, I write a reflection on one of our scripture readings for the week.
-This is from Christ Lutheran Church’s Worship Bulletin for the 5th Sunday After Epiphany, 2/04/2018.
+Each week, I write a reflection on one of our scripture readings for the week (or about our liturgy).
+This is from Christ Lutheran Church’s Worship Bulletin for the Second Sunday of Advent, 12/09/2018.